ethanblake4/flutter_eval/README.md

 bytecode file, which is typically 20-100KB (or 6-30KB zipped) and may be downloaded post-install rather than packaged with the app.

+Note these measurements are for a generated combined APK which includes multiple architectures.
+APKs downloaded from the Play Store will be about half as large in both APK size and increase.

 ## Advanced usage

 Using flutter_eval requires two main steps: compiling the Dart code to EVC bytecode, and executing